How to read your credit card statement

 -

 Minimum payment due: If you’re unable to pay the full balance, you can pay at least this amount to avoid a late fee and keep your account in good standing.
-Just remember, by paying only the minimum, you could incur interest charges and increase the time it takes to pay off your balance.
+Just remember, by paying only the minimum payment, you could incur interest charges and increase the time it takes to pay off your balance.

 -

-Minimum payment warning: The amount you pay each month can impact how long it takes you to pay off your balance in full.
-The minimum payment warning shows how long it would take to pay your balance using the minimum if you don’t continue to make transactions on your account.
+- Minimum payment warning: The amount you pay each month can impact how long it takes you to pay off your balance in full.
+The minimum payment warning shows how long it would take to pay your balance using the minimum payment if you don’t continue to make transactions on your account.
 It also shows how much you could wind up paying in interest.

 Account summary